As is unfortunately the case with many other health conditions, there are numerous misconceptions that surround ADHD.

 Myth 2: Poor parenting causes ADHD

 Some of my adult patients with ADHD will bring their parents into their appointments.
 During these sessions, I often find that the parents will share their guilt of wishing they could’ve done more to help their kid succeed and control their symptoms.

 This often stems from the myth that “poor parenting” causes ADHD.

 But the fact is, this is not the case.
-For example, blurting out words, restlessness, hyperactivity, and impulsivity are symptoms that can be problematic in quiet public settings.
-Though structure is important for a person with ADHD, constant punishing for these symptoms can be more detrimental in the long run.
+Though structure is important for a person with ADHD, constant punishing for symptoms such as blurting out words, restlessness, hyperactivity, or impulsivity can be more detrimental in the long run.